ayush9h/Ticket-Generator/README.md

 ## Overview

 The Ticket Generator is a web application developed as the Minimum Viable Product (MVP) for Tata Motors' CMS-DWM Data Capturing System.
-This tool facilitates the creation of unique ticket numbers for various operational needs within the organization
+This tool facilitates the creation of unique ticket numbers for various operational needs within the organization.

----

 ## Features